ZacharyChim/atzack/content/posts/2019-03-20--w3schools-lightbox/index.md

 The first image is the thumbnail with a maximum width of 300px.
 The lightbox comes next and is called myModal as it is also a modal.
 It consists a close button, an image, and a caption.
 Note that the src of the image is not specified.
 It will be added by JavaScript, so is the caption.
 The light box was hidden at the beginning through CSS.

+### The CSS of the Lightbox

-Look at the CSS part:
+And here is the CSS of the lightbox:

 ```
 /* Style the Image Used to Trigger the Modal */